 Disadvantages:

-- Not as breathable or comfortable as natural fibers
+- Less breathable than natural fibers

 - Can generate static electricity